TheThingsNetwork/lorawan-devices/README.md

   - device-b
 ```

+All end device identifiers must be lowercase, alphanumeric with dashes and max 36 characters.

 ### End Device

 For each end device, create an **End device definition** file with the same filename as the identifier in the index: `vendor/<vendor-id>/<device-id>.yaml`: